SixtyAteWhiskey/PrintFEA/README.md

 - Does the part meet a chosen safety-factor target?
 - Where is the likely high-utilization/failure region?

-PrintFEA is a **design-screening tool**, not engineering certification.
+PrintFEA is a **design-screening tool**.
 The built-in filament profiles are conservative generic approximations and should not be treated as manufacturer-specific material certificates.

 ![PrintFEA FDM safety result](docs/images/results-fdm-safety.png)